 According to the Center for Diseases Control (CDC), high blood pressure is one of the leading causes of death in the United States — and 26% of truckers are at the risk of high blood pressure.

-With that in mind, DOT blood pressure requirements stipulate your BP should be no higher than between 140/90 and 179/109.
+With that in mind, DOT blood pressure requirements stipulate your BP should be lower than 140/90.